 Google and other search engines prefer standardization when it comes to information architecture, especially when it comes to business facts.
-This preference has resulted in the creation of schema.
+This preference has resulted in the creation of a schema.

 To make their material easier for Google to crawl and index, businesses can use Local Schema.

-Many of the same company information included in a Google Business Profile is covered by local business schema, which Google will naturally cross-reference.
+Many of the same company information included in a Google Business Profile is covered by the local business schema, which Google will naturally cross-reference.

 Your business is more likely for appearing prominently and increasing Google Maps ranking; the simpler it is for Google to verify your location.

 5. Integrate a Google Map into your contact page